 Tag Archives: Eileen Coen J.D.

+Divorcing parents sharing the nest.
 Creative parenting arrangements can take many forms, one of which is nesting.
 In a nesting arrangement, the children are the ones who “keep the house” while the parents take turns living there.
-For many families, nesting allows for the least possible disruption at a time when so much is changing in their lives.
-But… Read More »
+For many families, nesting allows for the least possible disruption at a time when so much is… Read More »